ydb-platform/ydb/ydb/docs/en/core/integrations/goose.md

 2024/01/12 11:53:50     Pending                  -- 20240112115229_00001_create_first_table.sql
 ```

-Status `Pending` of migration means that migration not applied and you can apply it through commands `goose up` or `goose up-by-one`.
+Status `Pending` of migration means that migration has not been applied yet.
+You can apply such migrations with commands `goose up` or `goose up-by-one`.

 Let's apply migration using `goose up`:
 ```